abhi-singh07/TravelGenie/README.md

 # TravelGenie: Your Personalized LLM-Powered Travel Planner

-**TravelGenie** is an AI-driven travel agent that curates a fully personalized travel itinerary based on user preferences and constraints.
+**TravelGenie** is an AI-driven travel agent that curates a fully personalized travel itinerary based on user preferences and given budget.

 ## How It Works